-The cognizant Grants Officer for the FFRDC must authorize in writing the use of the FFRDC on the proposed project and this authorization must be submitted with the application.
+The cognizant Contracting Officer for the FFRDC must authorize in writing the use of the FFRDC on the proposed project and this authorization must be submitted with the application.
 The following wording is acceptable for this authorization:

-Authorization is granted for the laboratory to participate in the proposed project.
-The work proposed for the laboratory is consistent with or complementary to the missions of the laboratory, and will not adversely impact execution of the DOE assigned programs at the laboratory.
+Authorization is granted for the Laboratory to participate in the proposed project.
+The work proposed for the Laboratory is consistent with or complementary to the missions of the Laboratory and will not adversely impact execution of the DOE assigned programs at the Laboratory.

 c.
-Funding, Cost Share and Subaward with FFRDCs
+Funding, Cost Share, and Subaward with FFRDCs

 The value of and funding for the FFRDC portion of the work will not normally be included in the award.
-DOE/NNSA FFRDCs participating as a subrecipient on a project will be funded directly through the DOE field work proposal process.
+DOE/NNSA FFRDCs participating as a subrecipient on a project will be funded directly through the DOE Work Authorization process in accordance with DOE O 412.1A.
 Non-DOE/NNSA FFRDCs participating as a subrecipient will be funded through an interagency agreement with the sponsoring agency.
 Although the FFRDC portion of the work is excluded from the award, the applicant's cost share requirement will be based on the total cost of the project, including the applicant's, the subrecipient's, and the FFRDC's portions of the project.

-Unless instructed otherwise by the DOE Grants Officer for the DOE award, all FFRDCs are required to enter into a Cooperative Research and Development

-Agreement19 (CRADA) or, if the role of the DOE/NNSA FFRDC is limited to technical assistance and intellectual property is not anticipated to be generated from the DOE/NNSA FFRDC's work, a Technical Assistance Agreement (TAA), with at least the prime recipient before any project work begins.
-Any questions regarding the use of a CRADA or TAA should be directed to the cognizant DOE field intellectual property (IP) counsel.
+Unless instructed otherwise by the DOE Grants Officer for the DOE financial assistance award, all FFRDCs are required to enter into a Cooperative Research and Development Agreement (CRADA) or, if the role of the DOE/NNSA FFRDC is limited to technical assistance and intellectual property (IP) is not anticipated to be generated from the DOE/NNSA FFRDC's work, a Technical Assistance Agreement (TAA), with at least the prime recipient.